eclipse-ankaios/ankaios/doc/docs/usage/tutorial-fleet-management.md

       commandOptions: [ "--net=host", "-e", "VIN=1"]
 ```

-As the fleet connector needs to access the Ankaios control interface we need to allow that with the `controlInterfaceAccess` section in the manifest.
+Since the fleet connector needs to access the Ankaios control interface, we need to allow this with the `controlInterfaceAccess` section in the manifest.
 See the [reference documentation](https://eclipse-ankaios.github.io/ankaios/latest/reference/_ankaios.proto/#controlinterfaceaccess) for more information on that.

 Now we start Ankaios with: